 The hardest part of the training is now over.
 Once the cat is comfortable wearing the harness, then you can start to practice inside the house.
 Keep training sessions short, about 5 minutes long, and encourage them with a treat.
 If they walk a short distance, give them a treat or pat to encourage them to go even further.
 Slowly increase the time periods until you feel comfortable enough to move outdoors.

-4. Always Put the Cat Harness on Before Going Outside
+7. Always Put the Cat Harness On Before Going Outside

 It’s exciting to envision all the fun times that you can have outside with your cat.
-Some cats adjust better than others, so don’t get too flustered if they aren’t learning as quickly as you’d like.
+Some cats adjust better than others, though, so don’t get too flustered if they aren’t learning as quickly as you’d like.
 Still, do not ever leave your cat outside unattended.
 They could become tangled in the leash, injured, or escape without you knowing.
-Keep their safety in mind above all else and do what makes them comfortable.
-If you have a courageous cat who longs to be in the outdoors, it won’t take you long to figure it out after some leash training.
+Keep their safety in mind above all else, and do what makes them comfortable.
+If you have a courageous cat that longs to be in the outdoors, it won’t take them long to figure out leash training.